-- You must submit reimbursement claims within one year of the date the adoption becomes final.
+- Effective 1/1/2019, reimbursement claims may be submitted once the child is placed in the home for adoption.
+You must submit reimbursement claims within one year of the date the adoption becomes final.
 If an adoption is not completed, claims must be submitted within one year after the final expense is incurred.

-- To request reimbursement, complete and submit an Adoption Reimbursement Form, a copy of the adoption decree, and copies of itemized receipts, to:
+- To request reimbursement, complete and submit an Adoption Reimbursement Form, a copy of the Adoption Placement Agreement or Adoption Decree if the adoption is final, and copies of itemized receipts, to:

 TAC Benefits Office

 Houston, TX 77002

 - Eligibility of any adoption expense for reimbursement will be determined by the Center for Clergy Excellence.
 All decisions are final.

 - A 1099-Misc. form will be issued by the TAC Benefits Office for all reimbursements in excess of $600 under this program.

 - You may be able to claim a tax credit for qualified expenses or exclude a portion of the adoption assistance benefit from your income for tax purposes.
 Tax information can be found in IRS Topic 607 - Adoption Credit and Adoption Assistance Programs athttp://www.irs.gov/taxtopics/tc607.html.
 Because everybody’s tax situation is different and tax laws may change, consult a tax advisor regarding your own situation.